-Narrow cobblestoned streets meanwhile remain making the area distinct and welcoming.
+Narrow cobblestoned streets meanwhile remain to make the area distinct and welcoming.

 Of more modern note Revolution Square (Piaţa Revoluţiei) was the main site of the Romanian Revolution of 1989.
 A somewhat uninspiring square there is a tall monument in the centre of this square in memory of those who died during the revolution.

-Unsurprisingly, given the timeline of 20th century Romanian history, football in Bucharest retains many reminders of its not too distant Communist past.
+Unsurprisingly, given the timeline of 20th century Romanian history, football in Bucharest retains many reminders of its Communist past.

 Despite its modern open appearance the Giuleşti-Valentin Stănescu Stadium still retains reminders of its earlier years being located near the railway yards.
 Construction booms have seen it change drastically since its inauguration in the 1930’s with recent renovations in 2003.